revaturelabs/interviewquestions/Java/OOP/Interfaces.md

 ---

-9. What is Multiple Inheritance of implementation using Interfaces?
+9. Explain Multiple Inheritance of implementation using Interfaces.

 <details>

 <summary><b>Show Answer</b></summary>

->
+> A class can Inherit multiple Interfaces with same methods names and this might cause a conflit while overriding the methods of the interface.
+> To resolve this issue interfaces can have default methods with same method name and JVM has some rules implement the default methods.

 </details>

 ---

-11. 9.
-What is Multiple Inheritance of value using Interfaces?
+10. What is Multiple Inheritance of type using Interfaces?

 <details>